-Today we ride along the Val di Chiana (with an optional extra loop) reaching Fattoria Santa Vittoria for a truly rustic, historical and organic feeling.
-The Val di Chiana is a huge fertile plain, bordering Lazio, Umbria and Tuscany.
-Fattoria Santa Vittoria uses modern day equipment, but it’s set among old rooms and impressive old historical equipment.
-Here you will visit the cellar, have lunch and a wine tasting.
-Late afternoon at il Molinello with Alessandro, official ONAOO taster, an olive oil tasting course.
+Today we’ll ride along the Val di Chiana (with an optional extra loop) reaching Fattoria Santa Vittoria for a truly rustic, historical and organic experience.
+The Val di Chiana is a huge fertile plain bordering Lazio, Umbria and Tuscany.
+It has an esteemed agricultural production, becoming the symbol of the Terre di Siena and of entire region.

 Rapolano Terme, Siena and Crete Senesi Loop

 Today is a rest day!
-There is an optional loop ride along the Crete Senesi, the world’s most photographed panorama!
-For those who don’t want to ride there will be a morning at the Spa and natural hot spring San Giovanni in Rapolano Terme.
+There will be an optional loop ride along the Crete Senesi, the world’s most photographed panorama!
+For those who don’t want to ride, spend the morning at the Spa and natural hot spring San Giovanni in Rapolano Terme.
 Hot springs are naturally produced by the emergence of geothermal heated groundwater from the earth’s crust.
 The Terme di San Giovanni is a natural terrace overlooking the sea of hills that is the Crete Senesi, so while relaxing in the pools or having lunch, you can enjoy a breathtaking view on this gorgeous landscape.

-Today we ride through the famous Chianti Classico region.
-We pass Castello di Brolio, built around 1,000 AD and owned since 1141 by the Ricasoli family, the oldest winery in Italy and the second oldest in the world.
-Afterwards, we’ll stop for lunch in Gaiole in Chinati, the starting point of l’Eroica, and we visit the vintage “White Roads” to browse a selection of artisanal products.
-In the late afternoon, return to Il Molinello for a three hour hands-on cooking class: create a complete menu, from appetizer to dessert, using only the freshest seasonal ingredients.
+Today we’ll ride through the famous Chianti Classico region.
+We’ll ride along Castello di Brolio, built around 1,000 AD and owned since 1141 by the Ricasoli family, the oldest winery in Italy and the second oldest in the world.
+Afterwards, we’ll stop for lunch in Gaiole in Chianti, the starting point of L’Eroica, and we’ll visit the vintage “White Roads” to browse a selection of artisanal products.
+In the late afternoon, we’ll return to Il Molinello for a three-hour hands-on cooking class.
+You’ll create a complete menu, from appetizer to dessert, using only the freshest seasonal ingredients.